 5. B-27 IMZ Human Silhouette

 The IMZ Human Silhouette is another great silhouette-style target.
 This target was designed with self-defense in mind.
 It contains a human skeleton structure inside the silhouette, and with its bright, high-density ink, you can get more out of each round you send downrange.
-The skeletal system is definitely an added bonus and will let shooters know the impact of their hit.
+The skeletal system is a bonus and will let shooters know the impact of their hit.

 Don’t have the finances to buy new targets?
 Read our blog, Free Printable Shooting Targets